Koshizuka-lab/H-UTokyo-Lab/README.md

 - Type some Introduction

 ## Two Projects
-- By Digital ＆Design Together
+- Urban Well-being of Smart City
 > We're developing an Urban Well-being for Mega Cities concept, merging digital tech with urban space to enhance citizen life and value for its inhabitants.
 >	The key topics include connecting the Cyber and Physical worlds, creating a diverse information infrastructure known as Dataspace, incorporating AI, and establishing Interactive systems and Digital Communities to bridge cities and > people.
 It also emphasizes the idea of 'Slow Digital' to lead a more fulfilling life. ​
 >   By adopting these concepts, we aim to move beyond merely the physical aspects of urban spaces and functionalities.

-- By Design & Happiness
+- Urban Well-being By Design & Happiness
 > Introduction
 > Introduction
 > Introduction